Expert eating disorder therapy that fits into your life

 -

-We support individuals at all stages of their journey — from early signs of disordered eating to those seeking ongoing recovery support.
+We support people at all stages of their journey — from early signs of disordered eating to those seeking sustained recovery.

 Who we support

-At Schoen Clinic Chelsea, we provide age-appropriate eating disorder treatment and support for:
+Schoen Clinic Chelsea provides age-appropriate eating disorder treatment for children, teenagers and adults.

 Children and families